dw-roth/g/README.md

 The Setup
 ---------
-If you don't have one, create a directory for your common scripts and ensure that directory is in your path (see my npath git project for an easy to do this from the windows command line).
-I recommend %HOMEDRIVE%%HOMEPATH%\bin
+If you don't have one, create a directory for your common scripts and ensure that directory is in your path (see my npath git project for an easy way to do this from the windows command line).
+I use and recommend %HOMEDRIVE%%HOMEPATH%\bin as the directory for my scripts and tools.

 Put g.cmd in that directory